chairuosen/simple-markdown-site/README.md

 Simple Markdown Site
 ========================
-Build a site with some html file compiled from markdown file.
+Build a site with some markdown file.

 ## How it works?